krzysg/ModernCMakeTemplate/README.md

 cd ModernCMakeTemplate
 ```

-**NOTICE**: Each use case commands are meant to run from project root directory.
+**NOTICE: Each use case commands are meant to run from project root directory.**

 ### I want to create header only library
 Focus only on `LibA` directory.
 This is full example of header only library that can be installed and tested.